 - For all referral emails, please email: SET-CAMHS.firstname.lastname@example.org

-- For out of hours and weekend Crisis Support Service, please call the NELFT switchboard on 0300 555 1201 to be put through to immediate Crisis Support help
+- For out of hours and weekend Crisis Support Service, please call NELFT Mental Heatlh Direct on 0800 995 1000 to be put through to immediate crisis support help

 How does the process work?

 - Referrers seeking advice will be contacted within 24 hours of the initial request

 - Referrals to the Single Point of Access (SPA) team will be reviewed daily, screened within two working days and responded to once allocated to the locality team

 - All referrals will be prioritised according to the presenting clinical need and level of risk